opheron/rust-starter-pack/index.md

 - The Rust website's [playground](https://play.rust-lang.org/): a place to run Rust code in your browser.
   - See the [About](https://play.rust-lang.org/help) page for more info.
 - [The Rust Standard Library](https://doc.rust-lang.org/std/#the-rust-standard-library)
+- [Rust Foundation](https://foundation.rust-lang.org/): the non-profit organization that stewards the Rust programming language and ecosystem

 ## News & Blogs